Bashir1999/alzheimers_data/README.md

 The similar diagnosis rates suggest that Alzheimer’s may affect both genders similarly, supporting the idea that other factors such as age, lifestyle, education level, or genetics may play a more significant role in Alzheimer’s risk than gender alone.

-How does educational level correlate with the risk of Alzheimer's? https://vizhub.com/Bashir1999/education-diagnosis
+### How does educational level correlate with the risk of Alzheimer's?
+https://vizhub.com/Bashir1999/education-diagnosis

 <img width="807" alt="Screenshot 1403-08-02 at 18 21 27" src="https://github.com/user-attachments/assets/816b1e7e-a1f8-46f7-8f5d-b73c1aa7fdfc">

-Across all education levels, a higher percentage of individuals without a diagnosis (Not Diagnosed) is evident, but the proportion of diagnosed individuals varies slightly.
+<br /> Across all education levels, a higher percentage of individuals without a diagnosis (Not Diagnosed) is evident, but the proportion of diagnosed individuals varies slightly.
 The Bachelor's and Higher education groups have a slightly higher proportion of individuals who are "Not Diagnosed" compared to those with no formal education or only a high school education.

 Individuals with no formal education or only a high school education tend to have a relatively higher proportion of Alzheimer’s diagnoses than those with a Bachelor's or Higher education level.